Asthma Australia is a for-purpose, consumer organisation with a history of improving the lives of people with asthma since 1962.

 Dr Owens attained her medical degree at Trinity College Dublin, before completing paediatric training in Ireland.
 She undertook a Fellowship in Respiratory medicine at Princess Margaret Hospital for Children in Perth, Western Australia.

-Christopher has been involved in Health Informatics for over 20 years.
+Chris has been involved in Health Informatics for over 20 years.
 Trained in Rural and Remote Medicine and General Practice, he worked for 13 years in rural Victoria.
 He assisted with the early adoption of GP desktop systems in the area, and in developing distance education programs.
-He was a member of the Information Management Strategy Group (the first committee to advise the federal government on GP Informatics) and the General Practice Computing Group.
-Since moving to Melbourne in the year 2000, he remains a practicing clinician in emergency, anaesthetics and general practice.
+Since moving to Melbourne in the year 2000, he remains a practising clinician in emergency, anaesthetics and general practice.

 He completed a PhD on ‘Doctors, Patients and Computers, the New Consultation’ in 2008, and has written extensively on the adoption and use of computers in the consultation environment.
-As Clinical Adviser (research) to Outcome Health, he is working with data management and a shared electronic health record.
+As Clinical Adviser (research) to Outcome Health, he is working with data management and quality assurance activities.
 He advises national bodies on policy issues pertaining to informatics and change management.
-He was the clinical design lead for the first three releases of Australia’s national health record (myHR) and Visiting Fellow at the Australian National University.
+He was the clinical design lead for the first three releases of Australia’s national health record (myHR) and has adjunct academic appointments at Monash, Melbourne and Macquarie universities.

-His extensive wealth of knowledge, experience, and passion in the health sector is evident through the 50 plus refereed journals and books that have been published.
+His extensive wealth of knowledge, experience, and passion in the health sector is evident through the 100 plus refereed journals and books that have been published.
+Dr Chris is a member of the Professional Advisory Council (PAC) at Asthma Australia.